viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 ## Prepair your react app to serve dynamically
 I use `create-react-app` starter kit for my front end, and to serve the built react application, I prefer to use `express` to run under `node`
-Open your React app and add dependecies.
+Open your React app and add dependencies.

 ```json
 {